kr3v/haskell-gtd-nl/README.md

 - ~100-150 MiB when serving after initialization,
 - ~4 GiB during initialization / after a cache drop, but tunable.

+`max_live_bytes` is ~470 MiB for this repo (including parsing _all_ the dependencies).

 By default, the `--dynamic-memory-usage` parameter is enabled for the server.
 If there are less than 8/4/2 GiB of RAM available, the parsing process `-A` parameters takes values of 64/16/4 `M` instead of the default `-A128M`.
-The intention here is to reduce memory usage when there are not much memory available by sacrificing performance (which is heavily dependent on the GC and RAM performance).
+The intention here is to reduce memory usage when there is not much memory available by sacrificing performance (which is heavily dependent on the GC and RAM performance).

+My advice would be to let the parser do its work during the first initialization and only then tighten, if required, its memory usage by having a custom `-A` setting with `--dynamic-memory-usage` disabled.

 ## HLS
 ### VS Code extension `haskell-gtd-nl.extension.disable-local-definitions-when-hls-is-active` setting